Hurricane Frederic: Preparations

 The first tropical cyclone watches and warnings issued in association with Frederic were on September 3, when the National Hurricane Center issued a hurricane warning and gale warning for several islands of the Lesser Antilles stretching from Dominica to the northern Leeward Islands.
 Residents of Charlotte Amalie in the United States Virgin Islands were urged by governor Juan Francisco Luis to move to 24 emergency shelters.
 Luis also mobilized a company of the Virgin Islands National Guard to expedite evacuations and protect emptied residences and other buildings from looting.
 Further south in Dominica, Melville Hall Airport was forced to close due to the presence of gale-force winds, delaying relief efforts following Hurricane David.

 Despite having weakened to a tropical storm by the time Frederic moved over the Virgin Islands, the National Hurricane Center issued a hurricane watch for Puerto Rico on September 4.
 As precautionary measures, the Luis Muñoz Marín International Airport and schools closed for the duration of the storm.
 Hundreds of residents were ordered to evacuate from Toa Baja for the second time in just four days due to the threat of flooding rivers.
 In Trujillo Alto, a dike was relieved in order to mitigate potential flooding.
 After its track across Puerto Rico, gale warnings were issued for portions of the Dominican Republic and Haiti, as well as the Turks and Caicos Islands.
 No watches or warnings were issued by the NHC for any areas while Frederic was classified as a tropical depression over the Greater Antilles.
 However, small craft warnings were posted for some coastal regions off of Miami, Florida due to strong winds caused by the nearby tropical cyclone.

-After Frederic reattained hurricane status in the Gulf of Mexico on September 10, a gale warning were issued for the Dry Tortugas; this was the first NHC warning issued in association with the newly developed tropical cyclone.
+After Frederic reattained hurricane status in the Gulf of Mexico on September 10, a gale warning was issued for the Dry Tortugas; this was the first NHC warning issued in association with Frederic.
 Not long after, a hurricane watch was issued for coastal areas extending from Panama City, Florida to Vermilion Bay in Louisiana.
 Although forecasts showed that Frederic posed no threat to Sarasota, Florida, the city readied barrels of water if distribution was necessitated to Sarasota County's 58 emergency shelters.
 Municipality managers were asked to place their respective emergency personnel on standby.
 In Key West, Florida, city workers had shortened workdays while the storm moved close by.

-Up to 500,000 were evacuated from the U.S. Gulf Coast in anticipation of Frederic's arrival.
+At Keesler Air Force Base (AFB) in Biloxi, the staff declared HURCON 1 on the morning of September 12.
+Personnel at the base sand-bagged low lying areas and boarded up windows in preparation for the storm.
+Most aircraft on the base were flown out of the storm's path.